lupsalexandra33/document-scanner/README.md

 extract the fields.

-**Pipeline 2 (pretrained model)** hands the whole image to a document- understanding model and reads the fields straight out of it — no detection, no OCR, no rules.
+**Pipeline 2 (pretrained model)** hands the whole image to a document- understanding model and reads the fields straight out of it, no detection, no OCR, no rules.

 Both write the same JSON schema, so their results can be scored side by side